 The future for our county road system continues to be challenging as revenues continue to be below what is needed and increasing costs make it extremely difficult to make improvements to the system.
 However, with additional road funding in place we will continue to work towards making improvements.
 We strive to do our best to provide a reasonably safe and convenient system of county roads and bridges with responsive and dependable customer service with the funds available.
-Also, there were storage and cost increases for construction supplies and storage required for contractors to perform additional work which has been considered in the 2023 fiscal year budget.
+Also, there were cost increases for construction supplies required for our forces to perform additional work which has been considered in the 2024 fiscal year budget.